 - Defending Property: Reasonable force or the threat of force can also be used to defend property, though this may be a weaker defence in many situations.

-The availability and strength of any defence depend on the specific facts of your case.
-Our lawyers have significant experience assessing the availability and strengths of various potential defences in assaulting a peace officer cases, as well as presenting any and all available defences to the court at trial.
+The availability and strength of any defence depends entirely on the specific facts of your case.
+Our lawyers have significant experience assessing the availability and strengths of various potential defences in assaulting a peace officer cases, as well as presenting any and all available defences to the Court at trial.
 Even if you believe that you will be found guilty, it is important that you obtain a legal opinion about defences that may be available to you.

 - Collect and maintain all documents and records about the event;

 - Gather a list of witnesses that may support your version of events; and

 - Log any relevant texts, emails, phone calls or photographic evidence.

 As soon as you are released on bail, you should start to gather any information that may be of use to your lawyer.
 What information is relevant will depend on the facts in your case.
 If you are uncertain what information to collect, you should contact one of our lawyers immediately to create a plan of action for gathering information.

 If you are truly proactive about the matter, consider doing the following:

 - Secure a record of prescriptions; and

 - Secure a record of any mental health conditions you suffer from.